gaow/ipynb-html-encrypted/README.md

 ./encrypt.sos --notebook README.md
 ```

-## Cboice of password
+## Choice of password

 I suggest using default random passwords.
-You should see a password generated and printed on the screen, something like:
+You should see a password generated and printed on the screen, something like

 ```
 	Password set to: <a random string>
 ```

-Please keep a record of this randomly generated password for sharing with authorized readers.
+then keep a record of this randomly generated password for sharing with authorized readers.

-Alternatively you can use `--password` option to the `./encrypt.sos` command if you want to use a specified password instead.
+Alternatively you can use `--password` option to the `./encrypt.sos` command if you want to use a specified password.